 We are here to help if you do decide to take action.
-Initially, we’ll review your claim during a no-obligation consultation.
+Initially, we’ll discuss your claim with you during a no-obligation consultation.
 You can ask questions and we’ll provide free legal advice about your chances.
-If the claim appears to have a realistic chance of success, we’ll connect you with one of our personal injury solicitors.
+If the claim appears to have a realistic chance of success, we’ll connect you with of personal injury solicitor on our team.
 You won’t need to pay them any legal fees unless you’re compensated because all accepted scaffold accident claims are handled on a No Win No Fee basis.

 To find out if you could claim compensation for a scaffolding accident, please call us today on 0800 6524 881.
 To find out more before contacting our team, please read on.